Vexalika/ASM-Garage/FeHStaff/ReadMe.txt

-This hack changes the damage calculations of staff weapons to output half damage mimicking the behavior in Fire Embelem Heroes.
+This hack changes the damage calculations of staff weapons to output half damage mimicking the behavior in Fire Emblem Heroes.
 The internals are a bit thorough and there are options to circumvent the calculation included.

 This has pretty straight foward installation and usage.